 Dems plow ahead with impeachment articles as initial vote looms

-The House Judiciary Committee is poised to be the scene of another major partisan clash Thursday as lawmakers press ahead with two articles of impeachment against President Trump, ahead of an initial vote expected by day's end likely to advance the measures to the floor.
+The House Judiciary Committee swiftly became the scene of a fresh partisan clash Thursday as lawmakers pressed ahead with two articles of impeachment against President Trump, with majority Democrats turning aside a last-ditch bid by Republicans to call witnesses of their choice before a looming committee vote.

+That expected vote is poised to send the measures to the full House for a historically weighty floor vote in a matter of days.
+But first, lawmakers will finalize the text of the articles during Thursday's all-day session.

-The final "markup" process began Wednesday evening, immediately breaking out into fiery disagreement.
-Committee Chairman Rep. Jerrold Nadler, D-N.Y., argued that it would be unsafe to wait until the 2020 election to remove Trump from office.
+The final "markup" process, which began Wednesday evening, kicked off Thursday with the clash between Chairman Rep. Jerrold Nadler, D-N.Y., and ranking member Rep. Doug Collins, R-Ga.
+Collins argued that Nadler violated House rules by refusing to let Republicans hold a minority hearing prior to the markup.

 IMPEACHMENT NEEDLE NOT MOVING, MAJORITY OF VOTERS OPPOSE IMPEACHMENT